What is the Aron Regimen?

 Last updated: April 2022

-The Aron Regimen is named for Dr. Richard Aron, a dermatologist based in the UK who has been treating atopic eczema, also known as atopic dermatitis (AD), for forty years.
-Dr. Aron has many patients and former patients who are fans of his work, crediting his approach with successfully treating their AD, including people with severe eczema for whom other treatment approaches haven’t worked.
+The Aron Regimen is named for Dr. Richard Aron, a dermatologist based in the UK who has been treating atopic dermatitis, also known as eczema, for forty years.
+Dr. Aron has many patients and former patients who are fans of his work, crediting his approach with successfully treating their skin condition, including people with severe atopic dermatitis for whom other treatment approaches haven’t worked.
 Although based in the UK, he does offer online consultations for patients worldwide.1

 What’s different about the Aron Regimen?

 While Dr. Aron customizes his recommendations for the individual patient, the major difference in his approach is to combine a topical corticosteroid, topical antibiotic and a moisturizer into one product that patients apply to their skin up to six times a day (the frequency usually decreases after the first week, depending on the individual patient).
 While the application is more frequent than usual, many patients find it is simpler having just one product.1,2

 Antibiotics for skin infections